Overview

 POST /api/proxy

-The proxy endpoint accepts any OpenAI-compatible request body.
-Verra inspects it, applies policies, then forwards to the configured upstream provider.
+The proxy endpoint accepts an LLM request body in your provider's native shape (OpenAI Chat Completions, Anthropic Messages, etc.).
+Verra inspects it, applies policy, then forwards to the configured upstream.

 Request headers